 — The Weeknd (@theweeknd) May 7, 2015

 As one of the few celebrities more focused on his music than being famous, it is hard to get an idea about his political views.
-He seems to fit in with the democratic crowd, since he was raised by a hard working single mother.
+He seems to fit in with the more liberal crowd since he was raised by a hard working single mother.

 It’s pretty easy to spot The Weeknd due the fact that he has very unique hair (recently he has cut his hair).
 He started growing it in 2011 and when asked why he let it grow out he said, “Fuck it – I’m gonna let my hair just be what it wants.
 I’ll probably cut it if it starts interfering with my sight….
 But if I cut it, I’d look like everyone else.
 And that’s just so boring to me”.